thomasthielen/thomasthielen/README.md

-- Hi, I'm Thomas.
+- Hi, I'm Thomas
-- I am a grad student in computer science at RWTH Aachen.
+- I am a grad student in computer science at RWTH Aachen
+- I like coding and I mostly suck at CTFs